exercism/go/exercises/concept/meteorology/.meta/design.md

 ## Goal

-The goal here is to create a new concept exercise that teaches about structs that implement the `fmt.Stringer` interface.
+The goal here is to create a new concept exercise that teaches about types that implement the `fmt.Stringer` interface.
 That includes writing a concept and creating a new exercise.

 ## Learning objectives